Your network is a key part of your business IT system. To keep it running smoothly it’s important you perform some basic network management tasks.

-There are five important areas of network management:
+There are six important areas of network management:

 - Software management.
-This involves taking care of the software installed on your network.
+This involves taking care of the software installed on your network or accessed via cloud services.
 It includes keeping track of installed software, applying any important updates and deciding whether to upgrade when new versions become available.

 - Hardware management.
 You need to maintain the physical equipment which makes up your network.
 This might involve inspecting servers, cleaning dust from vents and testing key hardware like uninterruptible power supplies and backup drives.

 - Security management.
-If your business relies on its computer network, then keeping that network secure is very important.
+Keeping your IT network secure and protected against cyber threats is very important in the digital age.
 Security-related tasks include running and testing backups, regularly scanning for viruses and testing your firewall.

 - User management.
 You can reduce administration and boost your network’s security further by giving employees different levels of access depending on what they need to do, removing access rights when staff leave and controlling what files people can change.